w3f/Grants-Program/applications/wasm-opt-for-rust.md

 We are interested in pursuing a pure-Rust alternative to `wasm-opt` with a limited focus of quickly shrinking wasm binaries.

-We expect to pursue additional projects related to Ink and Substrate.
+We expect to pursue additional projects related to ink! and Substrate.